openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 - **For a long jump,** you cover a number of feet equal to your roll.
 - **For a high jump,** you cover a number of feet equal to your roll divided by 2.

 **Climb**.
 You climb at half of your normal speed.
-The GM may require a Might or Agility check if the situation is particularly dangerous.
+The GM may require a Might or Agility roll if the situation is particularly dangerous.

 **Swim**.
 You swim at half of your normal speed.
-The GM may require a Might or Fortitude check if you are swimming a long distance, against a very strong current, or in similarly challenging situations.
+The GM may require a Might or Fortitude roll if you are swimming a long distance, against a very strong current, or in similarly challenging situations.

 #### Resist Banes